 Brian N. Becker, PhD (Western Michigan U) An associate professor of medieval history at Delta State University in Cleveland, MS. Brian’s research interests are cross-cultural and cross-confessional interaction in the medieval Mediterranean in general, but especially focusing on Italian communes and their colonies.
 He also has subfields in Byzantine history and Latin language and paleography.

 Ruth Breindel with Ben Revkin (L) & Dan Carpenter They constitue the Rhode Island Classical Association.
 Ben teaches Latin at East Greenwich HS in East Greenwich, RI.
-Ruth is retired from high=school teaching at Moses Brown School.
+Ruth is retired from high-school teaching at Moses Brown School.
 With a PhD (SUNY Buffalo), Dan is in charge of the Classics program at University of Rhode Island.
+Together they translated Consilia 30 and 32.

 Alice Browne, PhD (U of London) A librarian with the New-York Historical Society, Alice lives in Brooklyn.
 Her first degree was in classics and her special interests are in history of ideas and women’s history (an AHA profile on Alice is here).